Devoleena Bhattacharjee

 Devoleena Bhattacharjee (born 22 August 1985) is an Indian actress and trained Bharatanatyam dancer.
 She is known for playing Gopi Modi in StarPlus's long-running popular show Saath Nibhaana Saathiya.
 She also participated in Bigg Boss 13, Bigg Boss 14 and Bigg Boss 15.

 Early and personal life

-Bhattacharjee was born on 22 August 1985 to an Assamese-Bengali family in Sivasagar, Upper Assam.
+Bhattacharjee was born on 22 August 1985 to a Bengali family in Sivasagar, Assam.
 She did her schooling from Godhula Brown Memorial English High School in Sivasagar, Assam and her higher studies from the National Institute of Fashion and Technology in New Delhi, India.
 Bhattacharjee married her gym trainer, Shanwaz Shaikh, on 14 December 2022.
 The couple welcomed their first child, a boy, on 18 December 2024.
-She lives in Gurugram with her mother and her younger brother.
+Prior to her marriage she lived in Gurugram with her mother and her younger brother.

 Career

 A trained Bharatnatyam dancer, Bhattacharjee initially worked as a jewellery designer in Gili India Ltd. in Mumbai and was first noticed when she auditioned for dance reality series Dance India Dance 2.
 Her acting debut through NDTV Imagine's Sawaare Sabke Sapne Preeto occurred in 2011.